No products in the cart.

 The mount will attach to a 1” weaver mount or a 1913 Picatinny rail.

-This is a big deal because you can easily mount this to your gun right out of the box and you’re pretty much ready.
+This is a big deal because you can easily mount this to your gun right out of the box and other than adjusting your zero you’re pretty much ready to shoot.

 Alternatively, if you really wanted to rase the optic you could easily buy a 1913 riser and go a different route that would just make more sense.